VDI Infrastructure: Citrix vs. VMware

 The brokering service for Citrix comes in the form of the Delivery Controller.
 The Delivery Controller is responsible for:

-1. Communication with the hypervisor to create and update machines
+Communication with the hypervisor to create and update machines

-2. Communication with the database to store and retrieve assignments and entitlements of resources
+Communication with the database to store and retrieve assignments and entitlements of resources

 Administrators interact with the Delivery Controller through either (1) Citrix Studio (a GUI-based console) or (2) Citrix Powershell SDKs.
-This is where roughly 80 percent of a citrix administrator's time is spent.
+This is where roughly 80 percent of a Citrix administrator's time is spent.

 Provisioning Technology

-To give an example of how this may be beneficial, consider that a machine could essentially boot without any disk attached and store all its changes in cached memory, effectively consuming zero disk space (note: this is an extreme case, often PVS VMs include an attached disk for disk writes or overflow of disk writes from memory cache).
+To give an example of how this may be beneficial, consider that a machine could essentially boot without any disk attached and store all its changes in cached memory, effectively consuming zero disk space (note: this is an extreme case.
+Often, PVS VMs include an attached disk for disk writes or overflow of disk writes from memory cache).

-Both of these technologies have their merits, but beware, both also have their drawbacks.
-For PVS, yes you can save on the storage I/O and it scales beautifully — but you will be essentially putting all your hopes on the network not hiccupping one bit.
-Whereas with MCS, you will have increased resiliency from network hiccups, but may not be able to scale to the proven 2500 VMs that PVS can due to I/O constraints.
+For PVS, yes, you can save on the storage I/O, and it scales beautifully, but you will put all your hopes into the network, not hiccupping one bit.
+With MCS, you will have increased resiliency from network hiccups but may be unable to scale to the proven 2500 VMs that PVS can do due to I/O constraints.

 Web Front-End

 Every application needs some way for its users to interact with it.
-For Citrix this is known as Storefront, which is responsible for
+For Citrix, this is known as Storefront, which is responsible for

-1. Handling user authentication
+Handling user authentication

-2. Communication with the delivery controller to enumerate user assignments
+Communication with the delivery controller to enumerate user assignments

-3. Storing users' resource subscriptions.
+Storing users' resource subscriptions.

 After users authenticate, they are presented with a listing of their available resources, as pulled from the delivery controller's records.
-As they frequent certain resources or manually favorite them, a memory of their selections is cached as a subscription to provide a consistent experience.
+As they frequent specific resources or manually favorite them, a memory of their selections is cached as a subscription to provide a consistent experience.

 External Gateway